 Considering visiting the resting place of as many as a million Parisians, now one of the most visited cemeteries in the world?
-Established in 1804, the cemetery was named for the confessor to Louis VIX, the Sun King, Pere (Father) de la Chaise, who lived on the site where the chapel now sits.
+Established in 1804, the cemetery was named for the confessor to King Louis VIX, "the Sun King", Pere (Father) de la Chaise, who lived on the site where the chapel now sits.
 Check out these tips before your next visit!

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 If you're arriving by metro from central Paris, start your trip at Gambetta station.
 From there, it's a short walk through a commercial district (up Avenue du Pere Lachaise) out to Pere Lachaise.
 We opted for a quick refuel along the walk at a cafe, which I'd highly recommend (Cafe des Banques)!
 There are two entrances to the cemetery - the other would be the Philippe Auguste stop.
 Starting at the stop closer to the Gambetta entrance, you'll start at the top of a rather significant hill, and the majority of your trip will through the cemetery will be downhill.

 You'll definitely want to download a map before you go - we loved the tour described by Rick Steves, in his Paris guidebook.
 Many of the streets are not clearly named, so you may end up wandering a bit more than you had intended!
 In fact, when we got lost, we just looked for the large group of fellow tourists, and then were able to relocate ourselves on the map, based on where we'd ended up.
 Additionally, the Pere Lachaise portion of the Paris tourism website has plenty of helpful information!